Description

 Using this definition on our asset we see for example:

-• Looking at the annual return (CAGR) of 11.9% in the last 5 years of Max Drawdown less than 15%, we see it is relatively lower, thus worse in comparison to the benchmark SPY (14.3%)
+• The compounded annual growth rate (CAGR) over 5 years of Max Drawdown less than 15% is 12.3%, which is smaller, thus worse compared to the benchmark SPY (15%) in the same period.

 Volatility: